 Light-field recording with phase information

-- Recording quasi-three-dimensional images
+- Recording of patterns and pseudo-3D images

 - Based on interference between object beam and reference beam

 - Using the advantages and flexibility of single-frequency diode lasers

 A hologram is a photographic recording of a light field that includes the phase information of the recorded field.
 This technique is commonly used to create a full three-dimensional image of the recorded object.